Jah Ying Chung

 “I remember talking about Bangladesh, how if the sea level rises and there is flooding, [there is a] lack of infrastructure to ensure the wellbeing of everyone, especially those living near the coast,” she says.
 “These kinds of issues were very fascinating to me ever since high school.”

-Jah Ying Chung, a food researcher in China, stands at the entrance to a wet market.
-Jah Ying is the co-founder of The Good Growth Co., which researches Chinese consumers' attitudes toward food and works in the plant-based/alternative protein and animal welfare spaces.
+Jah Ying Chung, an Asian food systems researcher and entrepreneur, stands at the entrance to a wet market.
+Jah Ying is the co-founder of The Good Growth Co., a market research and strategy design consultancy that helps companies and food systems organizations expand in Asia.
 Hong Kong, China, 2022. #unboundproject / We Animals

 Jah Ying Chung, a food systems researcher and entrepreneur in China, stands at the entrance to a wet market.
 Jah Ying is the co-founder of The Good Growth Co., which researches Chinese consumers’ attitudes toward food and works in the plant-based/alternative protein and animal welfare spaces.
 Hong Kong, China, 2022. #unboundproject / We Animals